-Troy's eyes narrow doubtfully, "Oh come on Annie.
+Troy's eyes narrow doubtfully.
+"Oh come on Annie.
 We've all seen the way he looks at you, even Shirley.
 She was cursing your googly eyes at dinner last week."

 "Why would I know where Jeff is?
 Your guess is as good as mine."

 "Uh, I don't know actually," she says, her voice a little more bitter than she intended to give away.
 "Anyway, I'm done talking about this.
 I have packing to finish."
-She snatches her notebook from Abed's outstretched hand, "You better not have ruined this list, mister."
+She snatches her notebook from Abed's outstretched hand and clutches it protectively.
+"You better not have ruined this list, mister."

 "Ruined?
 No. Perfected?
 Yes."
 Abed clicks the tip of his pen once, twice, three times.
-"Follow that list and you will have the summer to remember."
+"Follow that list and you will have the summer to remember.
+A summer worthy of..."
 His eyes widen in excitement as he gestures a wave through the air, lowering his voice to a dramatic-sounding whisper. "...The movies."

-Annie shuts her bedroom door and leans against it with a heavy sigh, staring at the neat piles of clothes and shoes lined up on her bed.
+Shutting her bedroom door Annie leans against it with a heavy sigh, staring at the piles of clothes and shoes lined up neatly on her bed ready for packing.
 If ever there was a time to go on vacation, it was now.